Types of ruptured disc by location in the spine

 Many patients are anxious at the prospect of spine surgery due to the large incision, hospitalization and risk of complication involved with a traditional open neck or back procedure.
 If you have these concerns, reach out to Laser Spine Institute to learn about a safer and effective alternative to traditional spine surgery.^ Our highly-skilled surgeons perform minimally invasive spine surgery that uses a less than 1-inch incision, which leads to an outpatient procedure for our patients.

-To learn more and to find out if you may be a candidate, contact our dedicated team of Spine Care Consultants today for a no-cost MRI review.*
+To learn more and to find out if you may be a candidate, contact our dedicated team of Patient Empowerment Consultants today for a no-cost MRI review.*